omarbadoolah/fun/parenthesis/README.md

-Program that takes counts how many distinct valid open/close parenthesis strings can be generated from the given number of pairs.
+Program that counts how many distinct valid open/close parenthesis strings can be generated from the given number of pairs.

 For example, given 2, we can generate: